Legoked/py3-minerva/readme.md

 - **Observation Data Management**: The software includes features for managing observation data, organizing acquired images and metadata, and associating them with specific observing sessions or projects.
 It facilitates data retrieval, searching, and archiving for future analysis.

-## Installation and Setup

-To get started with the Telescope Operations and Guidance Software, follow the instructions in the [Installation Guide](docs/installation.md).
-The guide provides step-by-step instructions for setting up the software environment, installing dependencies, and configuring the software for your specific telescope array.

 ## Usage

 For detailed instructions on how to use the software, refer to the [User Manual](docs/user-manual.md).
 The user manual provides comprehensive documentation on the software's features, interface, and workflows, helping you make the most of the software's capabilities.

-## Contribution

-Contributions to the Telescope Operations and Guidance Software are welcome!
-If you'd like to contribute, please follow the guidelines in [CONTRIBUTING.md](CONTRIBUTING.md).
-We appreciate bug reports, feature suggestions, and pull requests to enhance the software and address any issues.

-## License

-The Telescope Operations and Guidance Software is released under the [MIT License](LICENSE).
-Feel free to modify and distribute the software while adhering to the license terms.

 ## Contact

-If you have any questions or need further assistance, please reach out to the project maintainers at <insert emails here>.
+If you have any questions or need further assistance, please reach out to the project maintainers at: jason.eastman@cfa.harvard.edu deyviaandrade@gmail.com

 Happy observing and enjoy using the Telescope Operations and Guidance Software!